-With the GIDH in its formative stages, the U.S. Chamber of Commerce ('the Chamber') commissioned Enlumen to work with industry leaders, standard-setting organizations, and multilateral agencies with experience in digital health to better understand their perspectives on how the private sector might best be engaged to support G20 member states in the delivery of the GIDH.
+The U.S. Chamber of Commerce ('the Chamber') commissioned Enlumen to work with industry leaders, standard-setting organizations, and multilateral agencies with experience in digital health to better understand their perspectives on how the private sector might best be engaged to accelerate the development and equitable adoption of digital health solutions globally.
 Specifically, Enlumen set out to:

-Identify opportunities for the private sector to support the development and operationalization of the GIDH.
-Identify policy and regulatory enablers of, and barriers to, successful implementation of the GIDH.
-Explore successful public-private partnership models in digital health that can inform the implementation of the GIDH.
+Identify opportunities for the private sector to support governments, regulators and policymakers to advance digital health objectives.

+Identify policy and regulatory enablers of, and barriers to, implementation of digital health solutions.

+Explore successful public-private partnership models in digital health that can inform future initiatives in this space.

-Enlumen undertook a desk review of digital health strategies, policies, technical guidance, and case studies across G20 member states to support these objectives.
+Enlumen undertook a global desk review of digital health strategies, policies, technical guidance, and case studies to support these objectives.
 Additionally, Enlumen conducted semi-structured key informant interviews (n=15) with representatives from industry, the public sector, and professional associations involved in digital health.